"Flux-balance formulae" for extreme mass-ratio inspirals: Flux formulae from the averaged Hamilton equation

 \subsection{Radiative interaction Hamiltonian in terms of Teukolsky mode functions}

 A natural starting point of our computation may be the Green's-function-based expression for $\Hrad$ given by Eq.~\eqref{Hint-G}.
-The key notion here is that the tensorial radiative Green's function $G^{\mu\nu\,\rho\sigma}_{\mathrm {(rad)}}$ in a particular, traceless ``radiation'' gauges can be reconstructed from the scalar radiative Green's function for the Teukolsky equation of perturbed Weyl curvature scalars, which was first derived by Gal'tsov~\cite{Galtsov:1982hwm} (and later corrected in Ref.~\cite{Drasco:2005is}).
-The scalar radiative Green's function can be expressed in terms of only its \textit{homogeneous solutions} to the Teukolsky equations (see Eq.~\eqref{Grad-Teukolsky}), which are separated in all of the variables, and the reconstruction procedure is straightforward, relying on the classical method developed long ago by Chrzanowski~\cite{Chrzanowski:1975wv}, and Cohen and Kegeles~\cite{Cohen:1974cm,Kegeles:1979an}.
-As we have seen, since (the right-hand side of) Eqs.~\eqref{Jdot-nonres} and~\eqref{Jdot-res} are quasi gauge invariant, the reconstruction approach provides an extremely efficient route to evaluate them~\footnote{ We should mention that the mass and angular momentum of the background Kerr spacetime are not altered (in the Abott-Deser sense~\cite{Abbott:1981ff}) by adding the metric perturbation associated with the reconstructed $G^{\mu\nu\,\rho\sigma}_{\mathrm {(rad)}}$ through the method of Ref.~\cite{Chrzanowski:1975wv,Cohen:1974cm,Stewart:1978tm,Kegeles:1979an}.
-Refs.~\cite{Wald:1973JMAP,Merlin:2016boc,vandeMeent:2017fqk} discuss more details of this statement. }.
+The key notion here is that the tensorial radiative Green's function $G^{\mu\nu\,\rho\sigma}_{\mathrm {(rad)}}$ in particular traceless ``radiation'' gauges can be reconstructed from the scalar radiative Green's function for the Teukolsky equation of perturbed Weyl curvature scalars, as first derived by Gal'tsov~\cite{Galtsov:1982hwm} (and later corrected in Ref.~\cite{Drasco:2005is}).
+The scalar radiative Green's function can be expressed in terms of only its \textit{homogeneous solutions} to the Teukolsky equations---see Eq.~\eqref{Grad-Teukolsky}--- which are separated in all of the variables, and the reconstruction procedure is straightforward, relying on the classical method developed long ago by Chrzanowski~\cite{Chrzanowski:1975wv} and Cohen and Kegeles~\cite{Cohen:1974cm,Kegeles:1979an}.
+As we have seen, since (the right-hand side of) Eqs.~\eqref{Jdot-nonres} and~\eqref{Jdot-res} are quasi gauge invariant, the reconstruction approach provides an extremely efficient route to evaluate them.~\footnote{ We should mention that the mass and angular momentum of the background Kerr spacetime are not altered (in the Abott-Deser sense~\cite{Abbott:1981ff}) by adding the metric perturbation associated with the reconstructed $G^{\mu\nu\,\rho\sigma}_{\mathrm {(rad)}}$ through the method of Ref.~\cite{Chrzanowski:1975wv,Cohen:1974cm,Stewart:1978tm,Kegeles:1979an}.
+References~\cite{Wald:1973JMAP,Merlin:2016boc,vandeMeent:2017fqk} discuss this statement in more detail.}

 The derivation of $\Hrad$ based on the Teukolsky equations of Eqs.~\eqref{F-TeukolskyEqs} is provided in Refs.~\cite{Galtsov:1982hwm} as well as in Appendix~A of Ref.~\cite{Sago:2005fn}, and we shall not need the technical details here.
-Thus, we simply import the final result from Eq.~(3.9) of Ref.~\cite{Sago:2005fn}~\footnote{ The retarded and advanced metric perturbations share the same static $\omega = 0$ modes, and they are not contained in $\Hrad$.
-Their contribution is classified here as a part of $\Hsym$. }:
+Thus, we simply import the final result from Eq.~(3.9) of Ref.~\cite{Sago:2005fn}:~\footnote{ The retarded and advanced metric perturbations share the same static $\omega = 0$ modes, and they are not contained in $\Hrad$.
+Their contribution is classified here as part of $\Hsym$.}